SBNSoftware/SBNSoftware.github.io/sbndcode_wiki/Get_a_certificate_proxy.md

-Get a SBND certificate and proxy(#Get-a-SBND-certificate-and-proxy)
+Get a SBND certificate and proxy
 ====================================================================================

 > Note: this page is about certificates and proxies to access grid